 The EA Games distributor has one major launch of a brand new title, which is not part of an old brand that renews every year or two, in 2019 - and is fast approaching.
 This game is Star Wars Jedi: Fallen Order to try to bring back the luxury of gaming that the brand enjoys somewhere in the 1990s and early 2000s - and now we know it will require quite advanced hardware to work and look its best.

 The minimum threshold to run the title-action-adventure-title from the creators of the Titanfall series (and also Call of Duty series) will require an Intel Core i3-3220 dual-core processor or a hexagonal FX-6100 processor AMD From the era of the bulldozer, dynamic memory of 8GB, GeForce GTX 650 graphics card or sample Radeon HD 7750 and volume storage 55GB Free on Drive - Reasonable Requirements Definitely any reasonable gaming computer built in the last five years should meet them.

-Recommended requirements for the best experience in Fallen Order are much tougher and include a Core i7-6700K square or Ryzen 7 1700 processor octagon along with a GeForce GTX 1070 card or card Radeon Vega 56 and 16GB's memory Dynamic - this is after a quick fix that came after an original announcement with no less than DRAM's 32GB requirement and created negative echoes on the network.
+Recommended requirements for the best experience in Fallen Order are much tougher and include a Core i7-6700K square or Ryzen 7 1700 processor octagon along with a GeForce GTX 1070 card or card Radeon Vega 56 and 16GB's memory Dynamic - this is after a quick fix following an original announcement with no less than DRAM's 32GB requirement and generated negative echoes on the network.

 Let's hope the title can reach maximum performance with 16GB's memory Dynamic - and this is not a fold that is intended to calm the gamers and will in effect create some unexpected bottleneck for some of the title's buyers.